Inception: Cinematography

 Wally Pfister gave each location and dream level a distinctive look to aid the audience's recognition of the narrative's location during the heavily crosscut portion of the film: the mountain fortress appears sterile and cool, the hotel hallways have warm hues, and the scenes in the van are more neutral.

 Nolan has said that the film "deals with levels of reality, and perceptions of reality which is something I'm very interested in.
-It's an action film set in a contemporary world, but with a slight science-fiction bent to it," while also describing it as "very much an ensemble film structured somewhat as a heist movie.
+It's an action film set in a contemporary world, but with a slight science-fiction bent to it", while also describing it as "very much an ensemble film structured somewhat as a heist movie.
 It's an action adventure that spans the globe".

 Visual effects

-For dream sequences in Inception, Nolan used little computer-generated imagery, preferring practical effects whenever possible.
+For dream sequences in Inception, Nolan used little CGI, preferring practical effects whenever possible.
 Nolan said, "It's always very important to me to do as much as possible in-camera, and then, if necessary, computer graphics are very useful to build on or enhance what you have achieved physically."
-To this end, visual effects supervisor Paul Franklin built a miniature of the mountain fortress set and then blew it up for the film.
-For the fight scene that takes place in zero gravity, he used CG-based effects to "subtly bend elements like physics, space and time."
+To this end, visual effects supervisor Paul Franklin built miniatures of the mountain fortress set and then blew it up for the film.
+For the fight scene that takes place in zero gravity, he used CGI-based effects to "subtly bend elements like physics, space and time."

 The most challenging effect was the "Limbo" city level at the end of the film, because it continually developed during production.
 Franklin had artists build concepts while Nolan expressed his ideal vision: "Something glacial, with clear modernist architecture, but with chunks of it breaking off into the sea like icebergs".
 Franklin and his team ended up with "something that looked like an iceberg version of Gotham City with water running through it."
 They created a basic model of a glacier and then designers created a program that added elements like roads, intersections and ravines until they had a complex, yet organic-looking, cityscape.
 For the Paris-folding sequence, Franklin had artists producing concept sketches and then they created rough computer animations to give them an idea of what the sequence looked like while in motion.
 Later during principal photography, Nolan was able to direct DiCaprio and Page based on this rough computer animation that Franklin had created.
 Inception had nearly 500 visual effects shots (in comparison, Batman Begins had approximately 620), which is relatively few in comparison to contemporary effects-heavy films, which can have as many as 2,000 visual effects shots.